-Merger Control Comparative Guide - - China
+Merger Control Comparative Guide

 SAMR considers the following theories of harm when reviewing a transaction to assess its potential impact on competition:

 - Horizontal effects: SAMR evaluates how the transaction might affect competition between firms that operate at the same level of the supply chain or within the same market.
-This includes assessing whether the merger or acquisition would lead to a significant reduction in the number of competitors in a specific market, potentially resulting in higher prices or reduced choices for consumers.
+This includes assessing whether the merger or acquisition would lead to a significant reduction in the number of competitors in a specific market, potentially resulting in higher prices or reduced choice for consumers.

-- Vertical effects: SAMR examines how the transaction might impact competition between firms that operate at different levels of the supply chain.
-Vertical effects can involve issues such as whether the merged entity would have the ability and incentive to engage in anti-competitive practices, such as foreclosure or discrimination against rivals in either the upstream or downstream markets.
+- Vertical effects: SAMR examines how the transaction might impact on competition between firms that operate at different levels of the supply chain.
+Vertical effects can involve issues such as whether the merged entity would have the ability and incentive to engage in anti-competitive practices such as foreclosure or discrimination against rivals in either the upstream or downstream markets.

 - Conglomerate effects: SAMR also considers whether the transaction would lead to conglomerate effects, where the merged entity would have the ability and incentive to leverage its position in one market to gain an advantage in another market.
-For example, if a company with a dominant position in one market acquires a company in a different market, it may use its dominance to harm competition in the second market.
+For example, if a company with a dominant position in one market acquires a company in a different market, it could exploit its dominance to harm competition in the second market.

 - Unilateral effects: SAMR assesses whether the transaction could result in unilateral anti-competitive effects, where the merged entity alone has the power to harm competition in the market.
-This could involve situations where the merged entity would have significant market power and the ability to increase prices or reduce output without coordination with other competitors.
+This could involve situations where the merged entity would have significant market power and the ability to increase prices or reduce output without coordinating with other competitors.

-- Coordinated effects: SAMR also examines whether the transaction could lead to coordinated anti-competitive effects, where firms in the market could collectively reduce competition through tacit or explicit collusion.
+- Coordinated effects: SAMR further examines whether the transaction could lead to coordinated anti-competitive effects, where firms in the market could collectively reduce competition through tacit or explicit collusion.
 This involves evaluating whether the transaction would make coordination among competitors easier or more likely.

-SAMR also takes into account national economic development and public interest during the merger review process.
-This underscores the comprehensive evaluation conducted by SAMR, where not only competition issues but also non-competition issues are considered.
+SAMR also takes into account national economic development and the public interest during the merger review process.
+This underscores the comprehensive nature of the evaluation conducted by SAMR, as not only competition issues but also non-competition issues are considered.

 5 Remedies